 For either display method, the voting system interface must:

-have a fixed header or footer that does not disappear so voters always have access to navigation elements, the name of the current contest, and the voting rules for the contest,
+have a fixed header or footer that does not disappear, so voters always have access to navigation elements, the name of the current contest, and the voting rules for the contest;

-include easily perceivable cues in every interaction mode to indicate that there is more information or there are more contest options available, and
+include easily perceivable cues in every display format to indicate that there is more information or there are more contest options available; and

-include an option for an audio format and visual presentation that sync during scrolling.
+include an option for an audio format and visual format that sync during scrolling.

 The navigation method must ensure that the voting system:

-meets all requirements for providing feedback to the voter,
+meets all requirements for providing feedback to the voter;

-accurately issues all warnings and alerts including notifications of undervotes and overvotes,
+accurately issues all warnings and alerts including notifications of undervotes and overvotes;

-meets all requirements for control size and interaction, and keeping all controls visible,
+meets all requirements for control size and interaction, and keeping all controls visible;

-does not rely only on conventional platform scroll bars, and
+does not rely only on conventional platform scroll bars; and

 provides an opportunity to review and correct selections before leaving the contest.